 - 6.1.
-Anti-competitive conduct causes harm to competition within the market and to consumers through, for example, increased prices, exclusion of competitors, and raising barriers to entry. - 6.2.
-The harmful effects of information exchange between competitors depends, inter alia, on the nature and characteristics of the information exchanged.
-As per the definition of competitively sensitive information, the nature of the information exchanged relates to the rivalry between competing firms.
-Generally, information related to prices and quantities is most important for competitive rivalry between firms, followed by information about costs and demand.
-However, if, for example, firms compete on research and development, it is the technology information that may be the most important for competitive rivalry. - 6.3.
-General factors taken into account in evaluating the harm caused by exchange of competitively sensitive information are the market characteristics, the availability of the information exchange, the indispensability of the competitively sensitive information given the purpose of the exchange, and whether the competitively sensitive information is historical or relates to current or future activities.
+Anti-competitive conduct causes harm to competition within the market and to consumers through, for example, increased prices, exclusion of Competitors, and raising barriers to entry. - 6.2.
+The harmful effects of information exchange between Competitors depends, inter alia, on the nature and characteristics of the information exchanged.
+As per the definition of Competitively Sensitive Information, the nature of the information exchanged relates to the rivalry between competing Firms.
+Generally, information related to prices and quantities is the most important for competitive rivalry between Firms, followed by information about costs and demand.
+However, if, for example, Firms compete on research and development, it is the technology information that may be the most important for competitive rivalry.

+6.3.
+In addition to the above, general factors taken into account in evaluating the harm caused by the exchange of Competitively Sensitive Information are the market characteristics, the availability or accessibility of the information exchange, the indispensability of the Competitively Sensitive Information given the purpose of the exchange, and whether the Competitively Sensitive Information is Historical or relates to current or future activities.